-For the estimations, each variables that appears in the moment conditions should be stationary.
+For the estimations, each variable that appears in the moment conditions should be stationary.
 To check whether the variables satisfy the stationarity condition, we use the ADF-GLS test of \citet{elliott1996eta}.
-Table \ref{amhjp_table1} provides some descriptive statistics and the results of the ADF-GLS test.
-The ADF-GLS test rejects the null hypothesis that the variables contains a unit root at conventional significance levels.\footnote{We confirm that there are no size distortions that \citet{elliott1996eta} and \citet{ng2001lls} pointed out in making the ADF-GLS test for small samples (see a column $\hat\phi$ of the table \ref{amhjp_table1} for details).
-Therefore, we use the Modified Bayesian Information Criterion (MBIC), not the Modified Akaike Information Criteria (MAIC) to select an optimal lag order for the ADF-GLS tests.}
+Table \ref{amhjp_table1} also provides the results of the ADF-GLS test.
+The ADF-GLS test rejects the null hypothesis that the variables contain a unit root at conventional significance levels.\footnote{We confirm that there are no size distortions that \citet{elliott1996eta} and \citet{ng2001lls} point out in making the ADF-GLS test for small samples.
+Therefore, we use the modified Bayesian information criteria (MBIC), not the modified Akaike information criteria, to select an optimal lag order for the ADF-GLS tests.}